 What are the odds of there being a second Gabriel Hardin of the same age range whose nearly all-male family makeup would fit so well with the original Gabriel?
 To me it is unlikely the Anson man and the Pendleton man are different men.
 If it’s the same Gabriel and Comfort, what happened to the only daughter?
 Here’s an amazing coincidence: A Hardin girl marries in 1799 in a county adjacent to Anson and the bondsman (often the father of the bride) was Gabriel Hardin.
 The groom’s name was Lewis Bolen.
 Is it only coincidence that the couple later named children Comfort Bolin and Aaron Bolin, or was it because they were the names of the bride’s mother and the bride’s second oldest brother, the latter a name quite popular in Gabriel Hardin’s family?

 No other Gabriel Hardin fits.
 The logical choice, and only choice from what I know, is that Temperance Hardin is the daughter of Gabriel Hardin of Pendleton District.
-If the marriage bond (just below) does not supply proof, I do not know the meaning of proof (a proposition other researchers may find attractive).
+The marriage bond (just below) looks convincing.

 Temperance Bolin applied for a land grant in her own